Code-Institute-Submissions/ColetteThomson-summit_bike_co./README.md

 ### Website Responsiveness
 * Bootstrap and CSS @media queries have been used to ensure the website is viewable across laptops/desktops, tablets and mobile phones.
 The size and layout of text content, backgrounds and images will all adapt according to the viewing device to ensure readability and quality.
 * All features on each web page are fully accessible and responsive across all viewing devices (laptops/desktops, tablets and mobile phones).
-* This feature fulfills the user stories: *'As a'*
+* This feature fulfills the user story: *'As a new user, I want to be able to view the website on all device types'*

 ### Navigation Options and Header
 * This feature is intended to enable the user to quickly and easily navigate between web pages without having to utilise the browser 'back' button.
 * Present on all 15 pages of the website, the fully navigational links - on the top of each page (menu links) and/or in the body of the page (hyperlinks or buttons) - will provide access to other pages in the website.
 * Clicking on the 'Summit Bike Co' or the 'mountain bike shop' in the navigation bar (at the top of each page) will return the user to the home page.
-* This feature fulfills the user stories: *'As a'*
+* This feature fulfills the user story: *'As a new user, the navigational layout must be easy to understand and follow'*

 The **Search...** bar (in the header):
 * a search bar for users to enter their criteria
 * a 'search' button (icon) to submit their criteria
-* a confirmation of the user's submitted search (eg. 28 products found for ...)
+* a confirmation of the user's submitted search (eg. '28 products found for ...')
-* a listing of linked matches to the user's criteria should their search be successful
+* a listing of product matches to the user's criteria should their search be successful
-* This feature fulfills the user stories: *'As a'*

-The **My Account** dropdown (in the header):
-* if user is authenticated as a superuser (admin/store owner) they will have access to 'Stock Management' where new products can be added
-* if user has registered for an account they will have access to 'My Profile' where contact and delivery information can be stored for that particular user
-* This feature fulfills the user stories: *'As a'*
+* This feature fulfills the user stories: *'As a new user, I want to be able to search for a required product'* and *'As a new user, I want to be able to view a specific classification of products'* and *'As a new user, I want to be able to see what products they offer'*.

 The **Logout**; **Login** and **Register** pages:
-* Logout - confirmation to a registered user that they want to logout
+* **Logout** - confirmation to a registered user that they want to logout
-* Login - request of login information (username and password) from registered users
-* Register - request of user information (email address, username and password) from new users
-* This feature fulfills the user stories: *'As a'*
+* This feature fulfills the user story: *'As a returning user, I want to be able to easily logout into my account'*.
 A screenshot of the 'Logout' page can be found [here](). <br>

+* **Login** - request of login information (username/email and password) from registered users
+* This feature fulfills the user story: *'As a returning user, I want to be able to easily login into my account'*.
 A screenshot of the 'Login' page can be found [here](). <br>

+* **Register** - request of user information (email address, username and password) from new users
+* This feature fulfills the user story: *'As a new user, I want to be able to easily register for an account, to set up a user profile'*.
 A screenshot of the 'Register' page can be found [here](). <br>

 ### Footer Element
 * Present on all 15 pages of the website, the footer contains navigational links to the social media accounts of Summit Bike Co.
 * Shoppers are able to subscribe to the monthly newsletter
 * There is a link to the privacy policy for Summit Bike Co
-* This feature fulfills the user stories: *'As a'*
+* This feature fulfills the user stories: *'As a new user, I want to be able to easily contact the organisation'* and *'As a new user, I want to be able to view the social media activity of the organisation'* and *'As a new user, I want to be able to view the privacy policy of the organisation'* and *'As a new user, I want to be able to subscribe to the organisation's newsletter'*

 # Details of Summit Bike Co.
 Web Pages
 **NB**: *Unfortunately the smartevents WMP website will not display in the 'amiresponsivedesign.is' website.
 Therefore, screenshots of individual pages have been provided instead.
 Note: all website pages have been tested (and passed) for responsive design as per the test cases.*<br>

-## 1. The 'Home' app: index.html (Home page or Landing page)
+## 1. The HOME app: index.html (Home page or Landing page)

 This page is intended to provide:
-* an at-a-glance view of the main purpose of the website, i.e. Summit Bike Co. a mountain bike shop, that sells mountain bikes
+* an at-a-glance view of the main purpose of the website, i.e. Summit Bike Co.
+Mountain Bike Shop, that sells mountain bikes
-* shows current promotion: 'Summer Sale now on!'
+* shows the current promotion: 'Summer Sale now on!'
-* provides a quick access link to the organisation's products: 'view our range'
+* provides a quick access link (button) to the organisation's products: 'view our range'
 * provides quick access links to 'buying guides' for shoppers who require product assistance
 * provides quick access link to 'contact us' for shoppers who want to obtain contact details
-* This feature fulfills the user stories: *'As a'*
+* This feature fulfills the user stories: *'As a new user, I want to immediately understand the main purpose of the website'* and *'As a new user, I want to be able to see what products they offer'* and *'As a new user, I want to be able to easily contact the organisation'* and *'As a new user, I want to be able to view advice on which product is best suited to my needs'*.

-A screenshot of the 'Home' page (index.html) can be found [here](/smartevents/images/mu_home_perm.jpg). <br>
+A screenshot of the 'Home' page (index.html) can be found [here](). <br>

-## 2. The Product app pages: '' pages
+## 2. The PRODUCT app pages: 'All Bikes' and 'Bike Model ...' and 'Stock Management Add a Product' and 'Edit a Product' pages

 The **All Bikes** page is intended to provide:
-* a list of all the organisation's active projects.
+* a listing of all products sold by Summit Bike Co. - represented with a product image, type, pricing, sort criteria and rating (if applicable).
+* product listings can be sorted as per the different options ('By Price', By Rating'; 'By Brand'; 'By Type'; and 'All Bikes') from the 'All Mountain Bikes' dropdown
-* details of each active project listed can be accessed by clicking either the project name (eg Project 1...) or the slug (eg: energy consumption...).
+* details of individual products can be accessed by selecting the chosen product
-* the author (i.e. the Administator) is displayed above the project name.
-* the date and time the Post was created and the current amount of 'likes' for that particular project.
-* This feature fulfills the user stories: *'As a'*
+* if user is an authenticated superuser, 'edit' and 'delete' links will appear with each product
+* This feature fulfills the user stories: *'As a new user, I want to be able to see what products they offer'* and *'As a new user, I want to be able to view a specific classification of products'* and *'As a new user, I want to be able to see all the products the organisation has on offer'* and *'As a store owner, I want to be able to edit/update an existing product'* and *'As a store owner, I want to be able to delete an existing product'*.

-A screenshot of the 'All Mountain Bikes' page can be found [here](). <br>
+A screenshot of the 'All Bikes' page (product.html) can be found [here](). <br>

 The **Bike Model ...** page is intended to provide:
+* the model name of the mountain bike (eg: 'Giant Anthem 29er 1 2018')
+* the type (classification) of mountain bike (eg: Full Suspension Mountain Bikes)
+* pricing: 'price now' and 'price was' (if applicable)
+* sort criteria for type (classification)
+* product rating out of 5 (if applicable)
+* a product description (specification)
+* a 'Need Help? link to the 'buying guides' page
+* a 'contact us' link to the 'contact details' page
+* a dropdown size selector box to choose required size of bike
+* a quantity selector box where the user can choose required quantity of the product
+* a 'keep shopping' button, should the user wish to look at other products prior to choosing a specific product/s
+* a 'add to bag' button, should the user wish to add that particular product to their shopping bag
+* if user is an authenticated superuser, 'edit' and 'delete' links will appear with each product
+* This feature fulfills the user stories: *'As a new user, I want to be able to view a specific product'* and *'As a new user, I want to be able to view a specific classification of products'* and *'As a new user, I want to be able to select my required size and quantity of each product'* and *'As a new user, I want to be able to continue shopping if I want to look at a variety of products before making a choice/s'* and *'As a new user, I want to be able to easily add products to my shopping bag'* and *'As a store owner, I want to be able to edit/update an existing product'* and *'As a store owner, I want to be able to delete an existing product'*.
+A screenshot of the 'Bike Model...' page (bike_detail.html) can be found [here](). <br>

+The **Stock Management Add a Product** page is intended:
+* to enable an authenticated superuser (admin/store owner) to add a new product to existing store stock
+* to allow completion of fields (some mandatory) for a new product
+* to enable the adding of a product image (not mandatory).
+A standard 'no_image' image will appear if no product image is loaded
+* to provide a 'Add Product' button, to save the entry and submit to the product database
+* to provide a 'Cancel' button, which will discard the entry
+* This feature fulfills the user story: *'As a store owner, I want to be able to add a new product to the current stock'* A screenshot of the 'Stock Management Add a Product' page can be found [here](). <br>

+The **Edit a Product** page is intended:
+* to enable an authenticated superuser (admin/store owner) to edit/update an existing product
+* to allow editing of fields, ensuring all mandatory fields are completed
+* to enable the adding ('Select Image) or replacing ('Remove' tick box) of a product image (not mandatory).
+A standard 'no_image' image will appear if no product image is loaded
+* to provide a 'Update Product' button, to save the entry and submit to the product database
+* to provide a 'Cancel' button, which will discard any changes made
+* This feature fulfills the user story: *'As a store owner, I want to be able to edit/update an existing product* A screenshot of the 'Edit a Product' page can be found [here](). <br>

+The **Delete...** link (next to the 'edit' link) is intended:
+* to enable an authenticated superuser (admin/store owner) to immediately delete an existing product
+* This feature fulfills the user story: *'As a store owner, I want to be able to delete an existing product'*.

+## 3. The Checkout app pages: 'Shopping Bag' and 'Thank You' pages

+The **Shopping Bag** page is intended to provide:
 * a list ...
 * product specification.
 * user messaging:
-* This feature fulfills the user stories: *'As a'*

-## 3. Dropdown for 'Buying Guides'

-The **Bike Model ...** page is intended to provide:
-* a list ...
-* product specification.
-* user messaging:
-* This feature fulfills the user stories: *'As a'*
+* This feature fulfills the user story: *''*.